danferth/quickie/readme.md

 Need a small framework *(if you could call it that)* to try out a peace of code or an idea offline, or maybe just to show someone how to do something?

+Sometimes I have the need to open Sublime and start testing a bit of code or experiment with a function I just read about.
+So open Sublime, start coding..... shit, I need jQuery on this.......link to google CDN....back to playing around....you know what?
+This would look better if there was just a tad bit of css, but I want to be lazy and use scss....copy/paste config.rb to start compass......

+So sometimes I spend more time adding libraries and linking css and getting compass going and I feel frustrated and just want something small easy and ready to go.
+Oh and be able to use `PHP` as well.

 I know what your saying, there's [codepen](http://codepen.io/), [jsfiddle](http://jsfiddle.net/) and many other sites that accomplish this and do it well.
 I use [codepen](http://codepen.io/danferth/) all the time and love it!
 So why create this?

 offline use & `PHP`..... nuff said.